BioversityCostaRica/brapi_plugin/README.md

 ### Observations

-In ClimMob one data row for a data collection moment will generate 3 observations in BreedBase.
+One data row for a data collection moment in ClimMob will generate 3 observations in BreedBase.
 Each observation will have study ID, followed by package code, followed by data collection ID, followed by the variableID and followed by the observation ID.
-Each observation has the germplasm and a unique ranking value (Best, Worst, or Neutral)
+Each observation has the germplasm and a unique ranking value (Best, Worst, or Neutral).
+The observation timeStamp is taken from the submission of the data to ClimMob.

 Observation 1: